avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### November 19th, 2020:

+Finally got those setup scripts working smoothly.
+All initial setup configuration is obtained from the user when they run pi_setup.sh, and every reboot afterward runs the appropriate python file to run the client.

+Next step is to rewrite the Pi client to continually try to connect to the server when run.
+I'm thinking every 5 seconds is reasonable.
+Maybe that could be an extra config option?

 ##### November 18th, 2020:

 Working on writing a python script to prompt the user for all necessary config info.